ravsau/aws-alexa-certification-prep/README.md

 ![image](https://user-images.githubusercontent.com/22568316/50652125-71f38e00-0f53-11e9-8931-2126eeb0c220.png)

 ### Domain 1: Voice-First Design Practices and Capabilities
-1.1 Describe how users interact with skills
+1.1 Describe how users interact with skills\
-1.2 Map features and capabilities to use cases
+1.2 Map features and capabilities to use case\
 ### Domain 2: Skill Design
-2.1 Design and develop an interaction model
+2.1 Design and develop an interaction model\
-2.2 Design a multi-turn conversation
+2.2 Design a multi-turn conversation\
-2.3 Use built-in intents and slots
+2.3 Use built-in intents and slots\
-2.4 Handle unexpected conversational requests or responses 2.5 Design multi-modal skills using one or more service interfaces (for example, audio, video, and gadgets)
+2.4 Handle unexpected conversational requests or responses\
+2.5 Design multi-modal skills using one or more service interfaces (for example, audio, video, and gadgets
 ### Domain 3: Skill Architecture
-3.1 Identify AWS services for extending Alexa skill functionality (Amazon CloudFront, Amazon S3, Amazon CloudWatch, and Amazon DynamoDB)
+3.1 Identify AWS services for extending Alexa skill functionality (Amazon CloudFront, Amazon S3, Amazon\
+CloudWatch, and Amazon DynamoDB)
-3.2 Use AWS Lambda to build Alexa skills
+3.2 Use AWS Lambda to build Alexa skills\
-3.3 Follow AWS and Alexa security and privacy best practices
+3.3 Follow AWS and Alexa security and privacy best practices\
 ### Domain 4: Skill Development
-4.1 Implement in-skill purchasing and Amazon Pay for Alexa Skills 4.2 Use Speech Synthesis Markup Language (SSML) for expression and MP3 audio 4.3 Implement state management
+4.1 Implement in-skill purchasing and Amazon Pay for Alexa Skills\
+4.2 Use Speech Synthesis Markup Language (SSML) for expression and MP3 audio 4.3 Implement state management\
-4.4 Implement Alexa service interfaces (audio player, video player, and screens) 4.5 Parse Alexa JSON requests and provide responses
+4.4 Implement Alexa service interfaces (audio player, video player, and screens)\
+4.5 Parse Alexa JSON requests and provide responses
 ### Domain 5: Test, Validate, and Troubleshoot
-5.1 Debug and troubleshoot using Amazon CloudWatch or other tools 5.2 Use the Alexa developer testing tools
+5.1 Debug and troubleshoot using Amazon CloudWatch or other tools Video: https://www.youtube.com/watch?v=1bQ5rOV1z-k\
+5.2 Use the Alexa developer testing tools\
-5.3 Perform beta testing
+5.3 Perform beta testing\
 5.4 Troubleshoot errors in the interaction model
 ### Domain 6: Publishing, Operations, and Lifecycle Management
-6.1 Describe the skill publishing process
+6.1 Describe the skill publishing process\
-6.2 Add and remove users in the developer console
+6.2 Add and remove users in the developer console\
-6.3 Perform analysis of skill analytics in the developer console 6.4 Differentiate among the statuses/versions of skills (for example, In Development, In Certification, and Live)
+6.3 Perform analysis of skill analytics in the developer console\
+6.4 Differentiate among the statuses/versions of skills (for example, In Development, In Certification, and Live)\

 ## Exam Preparation Links: